 - In a stockpot, combine vinegar, sugar, mustard seeds, celery seeds, and turmeric.

 - Bring mixture to boil over medium-high heat, string.
 Reduce heat and boil gently for 5 minutes.

 - Stir in zucchini, remove from heat, cover, and let stand for 1 hour.

 - Prepare the canner and return stockpot with zucchini to a boil.

 - Pack sterilized jars with zucchini, leaving 1/2 inch of headspace.

 - Pour extra liquid into jars and remove air bubbles with a skewer or knife.

-- Wipe rim, place lid on the jar, and screw ring onto jar until finger tight.
+- Wipe the rims, place lids on the jars, and screw the rings onto the jars until finger-tight.

-- Process in water bath canner for 10 minutes.
-Turn off heat, remove the canner lid and let stand for 5 minutes before removing the jars from the canner.
+- Process in a water bath canner for 10 minutes.
+Turn off the heat, remove the canner lid, and let stand for 5 minutes before removing the jars from the canner.